Precise, super-resolving intensity measurement by quantum jump spectroscopy of a single neutral atom

-Here, we introduce a single-atom probing method that greatly reduces these systematic effects, through the use of an open transition and ``quantum jump'' readout \cite{SchmidtS2005, MyersonPRL2008, BascheN1995, GleyzesN2007, VamivakasN2010} to amplify the resulting signal at very low probe power levels.
-We apply the technique to measure the intensity distribution seen by an atom in an optical tweezer, i.e., a strongly-focused FORT \cite{SchlosserN2001}, of the sort used to study quantum light-matter interactions \cite{ChinNC2017, AljunidPRL2009, LeongNC2016, AsenjoGarciaPRX2017, PerczelPRL2017, AlbrechtARX2018}, non-classical atom interference effects \cite{KaufmanS2014, LesterPRL2018, KaufmanN2015,GlicensteinPRL2020}, Rydberg-atom-based quantum information processing \cite{SaffmanRMP2010} and quantum simulation \cite{BernienN2017, LabuhnN2016}.
+Here we introduce a single-atom probing method that greatly reduces these systematic effects, through the use of an open transition and ``quantum jump'' readout \cite{SchmidtS2005, MyersonPRL2008, BascheN1995, GleyzesN2007, VamivakasN2010} to amplify the resulting signal at very low probe power levels.
+We apply the technique to measure the intensity distribution seen by an atom in an optical tweezer, i.e., a strongly-focused FORT \cite{SchlosserN2001}, of the sort used to study quantum light-matter interactions \cite{ChinNC2017, AljunidPRL2009, LeongNC2016, AsenjoGarciaPRX2017, PerczelPRL2017, AlbrechtARX2018}, non-classical atom interference effects \cite{KaufmanS2014, LesterPRL2018, KaufmanN2015,GlicensteinPRL2020}, Rydberg-atom-based quantum information processing \cite{SaffmanRMP2010}, quantum simulation \cite{BernienN2017, LabuhnN2016} \btext{and computation \cite{SparPRL2022, DeistPRL2022, WilsonPRL2022}, manipulation of cold molecules for quantum information and searches for physics beyond the standard model \cite{Burchesky2021,Cairncross2021,Caldwell2020,Weyland2021}, and also optomechanics and quantum optomechanics with levitated nanoparticles \cite{Delic2019,Schaefer2021,Windey2019}}.
 In this application, the method reveals both the trap-center intensity with high precision, and also the atom temperature, both of which are subject to considerable systematic uncertainty when measured by other methods \cite{BianchetORE2021}.

 The method, illustrated in \autoref{fig:principle}, is a spectroscopic probe of the open $1\rightarrow 2'$ transition of the D\textsubscript{2} line, i.e. $5\mathrm{S}_{1/2} F=1\rightarrow 5\mathrm{P}_{3/2} F'=2$ (for brevity, we indicate the ground and excited hyperfine states of this transition with unprimed and primed symbols) that, rather than detecting fluorescence on this transition, detects the induced state change using quantum jump physics, previously studied with ions \cite{SchmidtS2005, MyersonPRL2008}, molecules \cite{BascheN1995}, cavity-bound photons \cite{GleyzesN2007} and quantum dots \cite{VamivakasN2010}.
 A weak probe beam, tuned near the $1\rightarrow 2'$ transition, can promote the atom to the $F=2$ ``bright'' ground state by a resonant Raman transition.
 From there, counter-propagating cooler beams drive resonance fluorescence on the closed $2\rightarrow 3'$ transition, Rayleigh scattering hundreds of photons on average before the atom spontaneously falls back to the $F=1$ ``dark'' ground state.
 The probe and cooler beams are on continuously, so the atom stochastically emits bursts of resonance fluorescence at an average rate set by the rate of $1\rightarrow 2'$ excitation.
 The probe detuning is scanned across the $1\rightarrow 2'$ line to reveal the ac Stark shifted spectrum of that transition.
 We refer to this method as \textit{quantum jump spectroscopy}.